 4.3.
 The Trial Drugs shall be sent by the Sponsor to the Pharmacy of the Entity, which will record them, store them appropriately and deliver them to the Principal Investigator in accordance with the provisions of the Protocol and the current regulations.

 4.4.
 The Trial Drugs shall be accompanied by an adequate transport note addressed to the Pharmacy, describing the type of drug, the quantity, batch, storage requirements, expiry date and references to the Trial (Protocol code, Principal Investigator and Trial Centre).
+If packages did not bear the proper above mentioned pieces of information due to their identification, including the standard packaging note to be put outside the pack, the Entity as well as Entity Pharmacy would be entitled to send the pack back to the Sponsor and, in any case, they would not be liable in relation to potential loss and lacking of proper instructions as regards the drug storage.

 4.5.
 The Entity and the Principal Investigator shall use the Trial Drugs and Materials supplied by the Sponsor exclusively in the context and conduct of the Trial.
 The Entity shall not transfer or assign to a third party the Trial Drug and/or Materials/Services supplied by the Sponsor under the terms of this Agreement.

 4.6. (a) (In the event of collection of the Trial Drugs by the Sponsor): All the expired or otherwise unusable Trial Drugs or those that have not been used on conclusion of the Trial will be collected by the Sponsor (or its representative) and will subsequently be disposed of at the Sponsor’s expense.
+(S.O.P.
+“PR.
+MMU.02 “Investigational Medicinal Product management”)

 Or

 4.6. (b) (In the event of destruction of the Trial Drugs by the Entity): All the expired or otherwise unusable Trial Drug or those that have not been used upon conclusion of the Trial will be disposed of by the Entity, at the Sponsor’s expense.
-The Entity shall provide the Sponsor with certification of disposal, in accordance with current regulations.
+The entity pharmacy locally destroys drugs, in compliance with the company procedure PR.PCI.05 “waste procedures”; for each destruction pharmacy will issue a unique document bearing a declaration containing the quantity of drug destroyed, batch, and expiry date.
+Entity undertakes to give Sponsor a statement of the made destruction, in compliance with the regulation in force.
 With regard to the disposal of unused Trial Drugs and the related operations, the Sponsor shall pay the Entity the amount indicated in Annex A (Paragraph “Costs and Payments” – Part 1) attached to this Agreement.
 The Entity will invoice the indicated amount plus VAT at the ordinary rate, with the description “Ancillary cost for the disposal of expired or unused Trial Drugs”.
+(S.O.P.
+“PR.
+MMU.02 “Investigational Medicinal Product management”)

 Art.
 5 – Loan for use (where applicable)